jloughry/BANCStar/README.md

 > When I arrived in Seattle in early 1990, I joined a team of seven programmers who by now routinely wrote directly in BANCStar machine language, completely ignoring the screen generator.
 The first time they showed me the language, I thought it was a joke.
-But within a few weeks I was reading and writing the code, with the aid of every BANCStar programmer's favorite tools: a dot-matrix printer, lots and lots of different color highlighters, and a three-ring binder called the Prompt File, stuffed with printouts of the dozens of tables in the system, and religiously updated anytime anyone changed anything of significance.
+But within a few weeks I was reading and writing the code, with the aid of every BANCStar programmer's favourite tools: a dot-matrix printer, lots and lots of different colour highlighters, and a three-ring binder called the Prompt File, stuffed with printouts of the dozens of tables in the system, and religiously updated anytime anyone changed anything of significance.
 (I wasn't kidding about reusing storage; if you needed a constant integer 1000, and you could find a place where somebody else had once used that same